 Whether this be staying at a friend’s home, Couchsurfing, using airBnB or simply using apps to meet up with locals like toursbylocals or conversationexchange.com.
 Not only is this a great way to get to know the local traditions and culture, get off the beaten path and discover places tourists don’t know about.
 It is also, of course, an invaluable resource for you to learn a language well.
 If you are staying with locals, you will get the chance to listen to their day-to-day life happenings and conversation will be natural and real.

 If you go to a country and are spending your time 100% with local people, there is no doubt your language abilities will improve.
 Unfortunately, it is very common for travellers to meet up with other expats or travellers, or travel with a group of people from their own country.
 This is not ideal if you want to learn a language.
+Read my post on how to find local friends when you travel.

 Start conversations with locals